lshtm-genomics/tb-nanopore-workshop/docs/bioinformatics/mapping.md

 3. The average depth of coverage across the genome
 4. The percentage of the genome that is covered by our minimum desired depth

-We can use `samtools` to calculate these metrics.
+For all these metrics, higher values are better and indicate better coverage across the genome.
+We can use `samtools` to do the calculations.
 The first two can be computed using the following command:

 ```
 samtools flagstat sample1.bam
 ```

-This will print out a few different numbers two of which include the total number of reads mapped and
+This will print out a few different numbers two of which include the total number of reads mapped and the percentage of reads that mapped.

+Metrics 3 and 4 can be calculated by first

 [^1]: Cole, S. T. et al. Deciphering the biology of Mycobacterium tuberculosis from the complete genome sequence.
 Nature 393, 537–544 (1998).